anatosun/plex2mix/README.md

 ## Playlists information

 Your playlists are downloaded under the specified path.
-By default, the `m3u8` dumps are stored in the `playlists` subfolder.
+By default, the `m3u8` dumps and the iTunes XML are stored in the `playlists` subfolder.
 This option can also be changed in the configuration file.